When Sheldon Jones moved to the area about two years ago, he wanted to be involved in the music scene and engaged in the community.

-The CD will be sold through CCU member churches, retail stores, online, at the concert and other means, Jones said.
+The CD will be sold through CCU member churches, retail stores, online and other means, Jones said.

 “I really admire Sheldon Jones for producing this project,” Reese said.
 “He came to town only recently, but has poured his personal resources and time into ‘Joy to the Burg.’
 Who can bring more than a dozen bands and artists together in less than a year?
 He is making a tremendous impact to help—and inspire.”